PhyloSofS-Team/DANCE/doc/README.md

 #### PDB file

+Use the **-p** **--outputPDB** to output the PDB file.
 The output is a PDB file containing multiple models.
 The header of the file contains information about the number of models and the length of the alignment.
-It also contains a list of the ids of the different models of the PDB.
+It also contains a list of the ids of the different models present in the PDB file.
 Please note that this PDB file is non-standard because the amino acids present in the models may differ.
 We use the residue sequence number at columns 23 to 26 of the PDB file in order to represent the position in the alignment of each residue.
 Thus, the gaps in the sequence alignment are implicitly represented by the residue sequence numbers that are not present in the file.
 ```
 $ head test/models/1AKEA_1AKEA_mm.pdb